jbwharris/hackintosh-msi-GL72M-7RDX/OpenCore/README.md

 ### HDMI Audio
 I briefly had HDMI audio, but don't quite know what exactly it was that made it work.
 Need to focus on that one.

+### Internet freezing
+I've had this issue where if I lose connectivity, I can't seem to reset the connection and get back online.
+It requires a full restart.

 ## Useful Resource Links
 - [Vanilla Laptop Guide](https://dortania.github.io/oc-laptop-guide/)